Funding - Innovation Accelerator Pilot Program

 - A “Shark Tank” event will be held.
 Finalists will be allocated twenty minutes to present their research idea (ten minutes to present and ten minutes for Q&A).
 Judges, the “sharks,” will announce the winners at the event.
 In addition to members of the Stanford community, judges will include external affiliates and experts.

-- Awardees will be notified, and grants will be formally awarded on May 1, 2018.
+- Awardees will be notified, and grants will be formally awarded.

 In general, judges will select applications for consideration as finalists that have made convincing arguments that the investigator(s) is proposing a bold idea or approach that can have a major impact on health at the population level.